Do My Dance

-"Do My Dance" is produced by David D.A.
-Doman for American rapper Tyga featuring 2 Chainz.
-The song was first released on October 2, 2012, as the lead single from the rapper's mixtape, Well Done 3 (2012).
-The song features undredited vocals from American singer Cassie.
+"Do My Dance" is a song by rapper Tyga featuring 2 Chainz, released on October 2, 2012, as the lead single from the rapper's mixtape, Well Done 3 (2012).
+It features uncredited hook performed by Christina Gandy-Rodgers, the then-girlfriend of the song's producer, D.A.
+Doman.
+Doman himself also provides background vocals.

 Track listing

 Music video

 The video was released at Vevo on October 2, 2012.
 As of January 2018, the video has over 35 million views on YouTube.
 Swizz Beatz makes a cameo appearance in the video.